 Suffice to say, being aware of the culture you have and the culture you want is important if you intend to make strategic alignment and strategic delivery a reality in your business.

 Invest in People

 All this change and set up means nothing if you aren’t investing in the people working in the system.

-That might mean getting them some great tools like iMindQ for planning and project, program and portfolio management systems.
+That might mean getting them some great tools like iMindQ mind mapping tool for planning and project, program and portfolio management systems.
 It might mean investing in training for them, or recruiting more people, or a different kind of skill set.
 You might need more staff with Agile skills, or a different type of line manager.
 Or you might want to put everyone through a cultural training program that helps them see what these strategic business changes are going to be like and what role they have to play.

 Work with your Human Resources team to identify talent gaps and how you are going to plug them.

 Finally, think about how you can set up a system of performance management so that you can check on progress at any point.
 This should give you a coherent way to ensure the right projects are being done in a timely fashion and using the best possible project management practices.

 Ongoing performance management will help you identify work that is going well and spot work that is going less well so that you can quickly do something about it.

 These 7 steps are relatively easy to write down but might represent many months of planning, strategizing, and work in your own business.
 I don’t want to underestimate the work involved in getting these changes in place.

 Equally, I don’t want to underestimate the benefits.
 A good portfolio management process at all levels will underpin the strategic alignment of your work program and set you up for organizational success.
 It’s worth doing the work to get it right.